Doravado/usa_airline_delay/README.md

   - 'Late_aircraft_delay' generate the most delay minutes every month.

   - Delay minutes hit the peak during Jun and Jul, though flight traffic does not reach the highest point until August.
 In June, both 'carrier_delay' and 'weather_delay' percentage increase.
 According to meteorological records, June and July, in particular, are the peak months for severe thunderstorms with high winds.

+  -  In August, the percentages of 'carrier_delay' and 'nas_delay' jump up, which may be attributed to high flights this month.

   -  Delay cause of American Airlines and United Airlines are close to the benchmark.

-  - Due to old airplanes, Delta Airlines' percentage of its 'carrier_delay' is much higher than the benchmark.

-  - Southwest Airlines' percentage of its 'late_aircraft_delay' is much higher than the other three and the benchmark.
+Due to old airplanes, Delta Airlines' percentage of its 'carrier_delay' is much higher than the benchmark.
+Southwest Airlines' percentage of its 'late_aircraft_delay' is much higher than the other three and the benchmark.
 According to my search, Southwest Airlines provides high-frequency flights for customers because of its supply chain strategy.

 ![alt text](https://github.com/Doravado/usa_airline_delay_cause/blob/main/image/delay%20cause%20over%20years.png)